• Skip to primary navigation

 Hand held beaters over a white mixing bowl.

-Add the self-raising flour and mix together
+Add the sifted self-raising flour mixture to the bowl.

 Sifted self-raising flour being added to cake mixture in a bowl.